BlazerYoo/hab/README.md

 # hab

-Harmful algal bloom species detection
+Harmful algal bloom (HAB) species detection

+Classify plankton as a HAB-causing species or not based on images.

 ## Files
 Files in `plankton_images_tfds` is [tfds](https://www.tensorflow.org/datasets/api_docs/python/tfds) dataset format which allows the following: